Must-See Policies and Resources for GSIs

 The Campus Police Department (UCPD) provides emergency assistance, safety programs, and other services for the UC Berkeley campus.
 In an emergency on campus, call 2-3333 from a campus phone or (510) 642-3333 from a cell phone.

-The Urgent Care clinic at University Health Services, located in Tang Center at 2222 Bancroft Way, offers walk-in medical care for UC Berkeley students.
+The Urgent Care clinic at University Health Services, located in the Tang Center at 2222 Bancroft Way, offers walk-in medical care for UC Berkeley students.
 Contact by phone at (510) 642-3188.

-Counseling and Psychological Services (CPS), in addition to offering counseling to UC Berkeley students, can assist GSIs with issues such as reducing stress, handling difficult students, recognizing students in distress, and referring students with difficulties to the appropriate services.
+Counseling and Psychological Services (CAPS), in addition to offering counseling to UC Berkeley students, can assist GSIs with issues such as reducing stress, handling difficult students, recognizing students in distress, and referring students with difficulties to the appropriate services.